Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Qualitative limit theorems

-\underline{Law of large numbers:} We establish the law of large numbers for topological functionals by adapting Etemadi's argument for a sum of i.i.d.\ variables.
+We establish the law of large numbers for excursion/level-set functionals by adapting Etemadi's argument for a sum of i.i.d.\ variables.
 A similar approach was applied to discrete quasi-associated fields in \cite[Chapter~4]{bs07}.
-We also make use of arguments from \cite{kw18} to show that the expectation of a topological functional in a box scales like the volume of the box. \begin{proof}[Proof of Theorem~\ref{t:lln}] Let $\Phi$ be a bounded excursion/level-set functional.
-We abbreviate $\Phi_R:=\Phi(\Lambda_R,f)$ and $\overline{\Phi}_R:=\Phi_R-\E[\Phi_R]$.
-By quasi-association (Lemma~\ref{l:exc_lipschitz} and Corollary~\ref{c:quasi_association}), for any $R\geq 1$
+We also make use of arguments from \cite{kw18} to show that the expectation of a topological functional in a box scales like the volume of the box. \begin{proof}[Proof of Theorem~\ref{t:lln} (excursion/level-set functionals)] Let $\Phi$ be a bounded excursion/level-set functional.
+We abbreviate $\Phi_R:=\Phi(\Lambda_R,f)$ and recall that $\overline{\Phi}_R:=\Phi_R-\E[\Phi_R]$.
+By quasi-association (Corollary~\ref{c:quasi_association}), for any $R\geq 1$